frida/frida-website/docs/javascript-api.md

 +   `Process.platform`: read-only property containing the string `windows`, `darwin` or `linux`

++   `Process.pointerSize`: read-only property containing the size of a pointer (in bytes) as a JavaScript number.
+This is used to make your scripts more portable.

 +   `Process.getCurrentThreadId()`: get this thread's OS-specific id as a JavaScript number